 What Is Biodiversity?

 Biodiversity is made up of two words: ‘biological’ and ‘diversity’.
-In broad terms, it refers to the ecology and varied species that live on Earth or in a certain area.
-This includes trees, shrubs, insects, animals, fungi and more.
+In broad terms, it refers to the ecology and varied species that live on Earth or in a certain area including trees, shrubs, insects, animals, fungi, and more.

-Australia and New Zealand are home to many varied ecosystems with different biodiversity values that make them unique.
-This is why Greenfleet takes steps to ensure the tree and plant species we restore are locally native to each area we work in, helping to recreate the forest ecosystems that existed prior to land clearing.
+This is why Greenfleet takes steps to ensure the tree and plant species we restore are locally native to each area we work in, helping to recreate the forest ecosystems that existed prior to land being historically cleared.

 Greenfleet's Approach To Biodiversity Restoration

-Greenfleet has been delivering climate action by restoring native, biodiverse forests for over 25 years.
+Greenfleet has been restoring nature and protecting biodiversity for over 25 years.
 Since 1997, we have planted over 11.2 million native trees to create more than 550 forests in Australia and New Zealand.

 Greenfleet plants with purpose.
 Our forests are suited to the local environment, improve soil and water quality, and provide critical habitat for native wildlife, including many endangered species.
 By legally protecting our forests for up to 100 years, we ensure that they can grow for decades to come.